GameTimeline

 In-game setting

-Shell Cup through Star Cup plus SNES and N64 retro cups.
+Shell through Star Cups plus SNES and N64 retro cups.
+Mission Mode and ghost races fill offline hours.

 Should you play it?